utilmeta/utilmeta-py/docs/en/guide/migration.md

 !!! tip
+	When integrating Starlette (FastAPI) application, your `backend` of UtilMeta service must be `starlette` or `fastapi`
 ### Sanic

-Access to the Sanic interface can only be used `sanic` as a UtilMeta service `backend`, similar to Flask
+Integrate Sanic is similar to Flask, but you can only use `sanic` as the `backend` of UtilMeta service

 ```python  hl_lines="22"
 from sanic import Sanic, text